MitySG/MitySG/README.md

 Note: Push notification feature does not work on any iOS / MacOS browsers at the moment.

-Please hard refresh to clear caches and view the latest version.

 ## Group Members
 * Chan Jin Jia (A0156579L)
     * UI/UX Designer